daveb-dev/eca/README.md

 * A. Pothen, H. D. Simon, and K. Liou.
 Partitioning sparse matrices with eigenvectors of graphs.

 ## 4. Nested Dissection (Supervisor: Michael)
-Cholesky algorithm is a direct method for solving any symmetric positive definite system $Ax=b$, which is a modified version of Gaussian elimination.
-However, the resulting lower triangular matrix $L$ could be potentially dense due to newly added non-zero fill-ins, which would increases the amount of storage and computation.
-The amount of fill-ins depends on order in which variables are eliminated.
-The nested dissection is one way to obtain a good order based on graph model.
-One can think of the sparse matrix as a connectivity matrix and therefore build a graph.
-Then, the graph can be recursively splited into pieces using proper separators, and we finally numbering the nodes in separators last.
-Such heuristic limit the number of the fill-ins effectively.
+The Cholesky decomposition is a direct solver for symmetric positive definite system $Ax=b$ and corresponds to a particular version of the Gaussian elimination.
+However, even for a sparse matrix, the resulting lower triangular matrix $L$ can potentially be dense due to newly added non-zero entries (fill-in), which increase the amount of storage and computation.
+The fill-in depends on the order in which variables are eliminated.
+Nested dissection is a fill-in reducing ordering based on a graph model.
+One can think of a sparse matrix as a connectivity matrix and therefore as a graph.
+The graph is recursively splitted into pieces using proper separators, numbering the nodes in separators last.
+For certain classes of graphs, cost bounds on the corresponding matrix factorization can be proven.

 ### References:

 * A. George.
 Nested Dissection of a Regular Finite Element Mesh.

 ## 5. Strassen algorithm (Supervisor: Davide)
-Given two square $n\times n$ matrices, the naive method for computing the matrix multiplication is $O(n^3)$.
-However, it can be done in a better way using the Strassen algorithm which is a divide and conquer method.
-In this algorithm, one recursively subdivide each matrix evenly into 4 submatrices, and reduce the recursive call from 8 to 7.
-Finally the time complexity becomes around $O(n^{2.8})$.
+Given two square $n\times n$ matrices, the naive method for computing the matrix multiplication has cost $O(n^3)$.
+However, it can be done in a better way using Strassen's algorithm which is a divide and conquer method and reuses intermediate products.
+As a consequence, the cost of the matrix factorization is reduced to approximately $O(n^{2.8})$.
+Based on this observation, there were ever since efforts to further reduce the cost of the matrix multiplication, a bound proven in 2020 is $O(n^2.37286)$

 ### References:

 * V. Strassen.
 Gaussian Elimination is not Optimal.
+* J. Alman and V. V. Williams.
+A Refined Laser Method and Faster Matrix Multiplication.

 ## 6. Simplex Method for Linear Programming (Supervisor: Wei)
 A linear program is a problem of finding the optimal solution such that the target function can achieve the largest or smallest under some linear constraints.
 The simplex method was invented by George Dantzig for solving the linear program by hand in 1940s.
 It is based on the observation that the optimal solution would exit on the corner or boundary of the graph defined by the contrains.
 In the standard simplex method, one needs to convert the linear problem to a standard form introducing slack variables when needed.
 Finally, the optimal solution can be found using simplex tableau and pivot operations.